dendrite-systems/dendrite-python-sdk/README.md

 ### Get any page as markdown

-This is a simple example of how to get any page as markdown.
+This is a simple example of how to get any page as markdown, great for feeding to an LLM.

 ```python
 from dendrite import AsyncDendrite